Vornado Realty Trust: History

-In 1989, the Vornado name was licensed to Vornado Air, LLC, a new company formed to manufacture heating and cooling equipment.
-Outside of the brand licensing agreement, the Trust has no modern relation to Vornado Air, LLC.
+In 1989, the Vornado name was licensed to Vornado Air, a new company formed to manufacture heating and cooling equipment.

-Acquisition of properties from Bernard H. Mendik (1997)

-In April 1997, the company acquired a company owned by Bernard H. Mendik in a $654 million stock transaction that added a large portfolio of office buildings in Manhattan to Vornado's assets.
+In April 1997, the company acquired a portfolio of office buildings in Manhattan from Bernard H. Mendik in a $654 million stock transaction.
 Mendik became co-chairman of Vornado until his resignation in October 1998.

-World Trade Center lease (2001)

-On February 15, 2001, the Port Authority announced that Vornado Realty Trust had won the bid for a 99-year lease for the World Trade Center, offering $3.25 billion.
+In February 2001, Vornado Realty Trust won the bid for a 99-year lease for the World Trade Center, offering $3.25 billion.
 Silverstein Properties was outbid by $30 million by Vornado.
 However, Vornado balked over lease terms and possible tax liabilities.
-Silverstein signed a lease for the World Trade Center in April 2001, 5 months before the September 11 attacks.
+Silverstein signed a lease for the World Trade Center in April 2001, five months before the September 11 attacks.

-2001–present

-In 2001, the company acquired Charles E. Smith Commercial Realty, owner of a portfolio of assets primarily in Arlington, Virginia, in a $1.58 billion transaction.
+In October 2001, the company acquired Charles E. Smith Commercial Realty, owner of assets primarily in Arlington, Virginia, in a $1.58 billion transaction.
 Robert H. Smith and Robert P. Kogod were added to the board of directors of Vornado.

 In 2005, the company bought a 32.5% interest in Toys "R" Us.
 Toys "R" Us filed bankruptcy in 2018 and the investment was written off.

 In 2013, Steven Roth replaced Michael D. Fascitelli as CEO of Vornado.
 Fascitelli had been CEO since 2009.

-In 2015, the company spun off its interest in Urban Edge Properties, a spinoff consisting of its former retail holdings outside Manhattan, to its shareholders.
+In 2015, the company completed the corporate spin-off of its interest in Urban Edge Properties, owner of retail holdings outside Manhattan.

 In 2017, the company merged its Charles E. Smith Companies subsidiary into the JBG Companies, forming JBG Smith.